Tara Van Ho

 Biography

-Annie Bright (J.D. ’20) is the Moody Foundation Visiting Professor at the St. Mary’s University School of Law.
+Annie Bright (J.D. ’20) is the Moody Foundation Visiting Professor and an Englehardt Research Fellow at the St. Mary’s University School of Law.

 Bright studied political science at the University of California, Santa Barbara, and graduated with her B.A. in Comparative Politics.
 She later returned to Texas to attend the St. Mary’s University School of Law where she graduated summa cum laude.